Skip to Content

 If your Pyrador takes more after the Lab parent, your commands will find a receptive pet, as long as you give some good treats.

-3. Let Your Pyrador Know That You Are in Charge
+3. Let Your Dog Know That You Are in Charge

 Letting your Pyrador know you are in charge has nothing to do with being the alpha or using aversive training methods.
 Rather, it is about being confident and consistent with what you ask of your Pyrador.

-If your dog has more of the Great Pyrenees’ independence, he will test you to see if he can get away with being the autonomous sheep guard who acts independently.
+If your dog has more of the Great Pyrenees’ independence, he will test you to see if he can escape being the autonomous sheep guard who acts independently.

 Even if your dog has more of the Lab’s temperament, letting him have his way can make the Great Pyrenees Lab Cross harder to train.
 The best rule is to stick to what you ask of your Pyrador.